 Indigenous Translators: are trained to provide translation between Indigenous and English languages.
 These services may be available in person or via a remote communication service.
 The individual translator may or may not be trained in healthcare terminology, and it is the responsibility of the healthcare professional to ensure appropriate patient information is provided.

-The principals of treating bronchiectasis in Aboriginal, Torres Strait Islander and Mãori people are similar to that in non-Indigenous children and adults (see Management Strategies).
+The principles of treating bronchiectasis in Aboriginal, Torres Strait Islander and Mãori people are similar to that in non-Indigenous children and adults (see Management Strategies).
 Adaptation of delivery of care and education are generally required when servicing Aboriginal and Torres Strait Islander people.
 Those who live in rural-remote regions provide particular challenges for the delivery of care.
 In asthma, including local Indigenous workers improves outcomes, but there are no data specific for bronchiectasis.

 Health literacy has emerged as an important social determinant of health.
 On average, New Zealanders have poor health literacy scores.
 A 2006 study (Ministry of Health 2010), found that 4 out of 5 Mãori males and 3 out of 4 Mãori females had poor health literacy.